saqlaink/Portfolio-Website-on-AKS/README.md

 - **Containerization:** Packaging website code and its dependencies into Docker containers, facilitating seamless deployment, and enhancing manageability.

+### Ingress and HTTPS Traffic using cert-manager

+- **Secure Traffic Routing with Ingress:** Implementing Kubernetes Ingress for efficient traffic routing and load balancing, ensuring website availability and responsiveness.
+- **HTTPS Configuration using cert-manager:** Enabling secure HTTPS access to the website by configuring certificates via cert-manager within Kubernetes, enhancing website security and encryption.

 ## Usage

 1. **Deploying Azure Resources with Terraform:**